This site is intended for healthcare professionals

 • a long history of low back pain may be present but patients usually presents with leg symptoms

-Pain is often the main complain.
+Pain is often the main complaint.

 • commonly seen in the lower back, buttocks, thighs, and legs